 What Is The Freelance Tax Number In Germany?

 Adding some further information to confuse, there is one more kind of tax number.
 This one is obtained when you register your self-owned business as a freelancer.
 This number looks the same as it does with the non-business tax number first received with the tax assessment.
 The provided freelance tax number has to be mentioned on all invoices.

 When you register yourself as a freelancer or as a business by the German Tax Office (Finanzamt), you will get a 7 page long questionnaire called Fragebogen zur Steuerlichen Erfassung (questionnaire for tax registration).
 In this form, you have the option whether you want to apply VAT number or not.
 If you are going for the small company (klein unternehmer) then you can also tell finanzamt about that using this form.

-In this guide, we have tried our best to give you an overview of all type of Tax IDs and numbers which you get in Germany like tax ID (Steuer-ID) is a unique id which stays with you till your stay in Germany.
-Next we have tax number (Steuernummer) which is unique till you change the city or your marital status.
-After that there are other number which are associated with the self employment like Steuernummer for self-employed and VAT number.
-There are all different number and each serves a different purpose.
+In this guide, we have tried our best to give you an overview of all type of Tax IDs and numbers which you get in Germany like tax ID (Steuer-ID) is a unique ID which stays with you till your stay in Germany.
+Next, we have a unique tax number (Steuernummer) until you change the city or your marital status.
+After that, there are other numbers associated with self-employment like Steuernummer for self-employed and VAT number.
+There are all different numbers and each serves a different purpose.